Scope and Contents

 Donated by Louise Eddy Rossmann (LER), September 22, 2021.

 Materials are in acid-free folders and acid-free storage boxes.
-A thumbdrive accompanies the collection and holds transcripts from and historical essays about Brainerd and the Brainerd family.
-More processing is necessary.
-Sept.
-2021.
+A USB thumbdrive accompanies the collection and holds transcripts from and historical essays about Brainerd and the Brainerd family.
+This collection is only partilaly processed.
+(Sept.
+2021)

 - Language of description